kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 ### Run as jobs

-The other alternative to handling long running executions is by running the event driven code in Kubernetes Jobs instead of Deployments.
+The other alternative to handling long running executions is by running the event driven code in Kubernetes Jobs instead of Deployments or Custom Resources.
 This approach is discussed [in the next section](../scaling-jobs).